elektroedde/ElectrodynamicsGriffiths/README.md

 # Electrodynamics – Griffiths

 Solutions to problems from *Introduction to Electrodynamics* (4th Edition) by David J. Griffiths.
+Each chapters solution is fully contained within the pdf-files for that chapter.

 ---